Finance and Home Loans FAQs

 Borrowing power is the amount of money you are able to borrow - and is sometimes also known as borrowing capacity.
 This can differ from lender to lender, but is generally measured taking your whole financial situation into account.

-This can include your income streams - which may consist of your salary, any government assistance you may receive and investment properties you might have - as well as your expenses.
+This can include your income streams - which may consist of your salary, KiwiSaver (if you are a first home buyer) any government assistance you may receive and investment properties you might have - as well as your expenses.
 This includes any other personal loans in your name, as well as your current rent and any other outstanding balances, such as credit cards.

 Your lender will assess all these factors and then confirm how much they would lend you.